MadeleineWalder/Hangman/README.md

 # Hangman

-### Welcome to Hangman, a simple game based on a childhood classic.
-In this game the user can must guess the correct letters from a random word, one letter at a time.
-However they must race to complete the word before running out of tries, as each incorrect guess builds a stage of the hangman.
-If the entire hangman is completed it's game over!
+### Welcome to Hangman, a simple childhood classic.
+The user must guess the correct letters from a random word, one letter at a time.
+Each incorrect guess builds a stage of the hangman.
+If the entire hangman is completed before you guess the word it's game over!
 So choose your letters wisely.
-In this game the user can play as many times as they want, with a list of over 50+ possible words available.
+The user can play as many times as they want, with a list of over 50+ possible words available.
 This project being my first ever Python based project was extremely fun to make so I hope you enjoy!

 ![Screenshot of finished program when opened](./docs/finished.jpg)